grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 ## Configure Prometheus to write to Grafana Mimir

+> **Note:** You can either configure Prometheus to write to Grafana Mimir or Grafana Agent to write to Mimir.
+You can, but you do not need to configure both.

 Make a choice based on whether or not you already have a Prometheus server set up:

 - For an existing Prometheus server: